tryggos16/kest2_windows_verkefni/README.md

 # 10.3.1.4 Lab - Finalize the Windows Installation

-### 1.Question: What options are available in the Driver tab?
+### 1. Question: What options are available in the Driver tab?
 Answer: Driver Details and driver updates,

-### 2.Question: After finalizing the Windows installation, what else can you do to improve your experience?
+### 2. Question: After finalizing the Windows installation, what else can you do to improve your experience?
 Answer: check for any updates